The Pan-STARRS1 Surveys: Conclusions

 These data have already produced a variety of science, on subjects as varied as asteroids, Milky Way structure, galaxy formation, supernovae and cosmology, but we hope they will find further utility in achieving science goals beyond the scope of the Pan-STARRS1 Science Consortium.
 The PS1 data are currently being used to provide targeting information for the SDSS-IV Time Domain Spectroscopic Survey \citep{2015ApJ...806..244M}, and to provide high resolution, deep, multi-colour reference images for transients in many transient surveys \cite[e.g. PESSTO, ATLAS, ASASSN, GAIA][]{2015A&A...579A..40S,2016ATel.8680....1T,2017MNRAS.464.2672H,2016MNRAS.455..603B}.
 Besides additional science investigations based directly on these data, the data have great legacy value in providing a high-quality network of calibration sources across the sky.
 The data are already being used to calibrate the Hyper Suprime-Cam Survey \citep{2015PASJ...67...86T,2016ApJ...832..135C} and will also be useful in cross-checking the calibration of the northern areas imaged by the Dark Energy Survey and the Large Synoptic Survey Telescope.
 But in addition to large-scale surveys, individual programmes with relatively small observing fields north of Dec$=-30$\,deg will all have good PS1 calibration sources in the field, observed through exactly the same column as the target sources, allowing simple relative calibration for astrometry and photometry.

-Finally, the legacy of the PS1 surveys extends beyond just the data.
+The legacy of the PS1 surveys extends beyond just the data.
 The experience and lessons learned from designing and executing the PS1 surveys are assisting in the development of future survey projects.
+The Pan-STARRS2 observatory is now operational.
+PS1 and PS2 together are now primarily engaged in the Wide Area Survey for NEOs \citep{2018DPS....5031002C}, building up substantial time domain and stack data in the \wps and \ips bands, and significant data in \zps bands during twilight and bright time.
+Combined with the $u$ and $r$ band Canada France Imaging Survey \citep{2017ApJ...848..128I}, the resulting Ultraviolet Near Infrared Optical Northern Survey (UNIONS) \citep{2019AAS...23331301C} will be the premier multi-band northern hemisphere survey for years to come.
 Some algorithms and code from PS1 are being used in the development of LSST, and students and postdocs who built careers starting with PS1 are applying their experience to new and larger surveys.
 We hope the PS1 surveys will be useful to the astronomical community for many years to come.

 \acknowledgments